tonyctyy/content-recommendation/README.md

 # Content Recommendation System
 This is a project studying about the content recommendation system.
 Some dataset is very large so don't upload to github.
+Use the following link to download the archive file: https://github.com/tonyctyy/content-recommendation/archive/master.zip

 ## Table of Contents
 - [Content Recommendation System](#content-recommendation-system)